Edmund Gerber: Amateur career

 Gerber was a successful amateur on junior level, winning gold at the 2005 European cadet (U17) championships and bronze in 2006 European Junior championships where he lost to eventual winner Remzi Ozbek.

 Professional career

 Gerber made his professional debut in 2007.

 In 2009 he stopped Marcel Zeller (record 22-4) and Shawn McLean (4-4) who had recently KOd undefeated (38-0) Faruq Saleem but didn't create a lot of interest with his first 9 bouts.

-That changed significantly in 2010 when he not only beat the experienced southpaw René Dettweiler (record 25-2 with a win over Gbenga Oloukun) but was also the first fighter to stop him, needing just two rounds for it.
+That changed significantly in 2010 when he not only beat the experienced southpaw Rene Dettweiler (record 25-2 with a win over Gbenga Oloukun) but was also the first fighter to stop him, needing just two rounds for it.
 He also got a TKO win against Michael Sprott but was losing this fight heavily, it was a controversial stoppage as Michael Sprott got to his feet by the 8 count and looked well enough to continue.
 However three months later for the first time in his pro career, Edmund lost the rematch with Sprott by majority decision.

+On 21 September 2013, Gerber fought for the vacant European heavyweight title against former world title challenger Derek Chisora at the Copper Box Arena in London.
+The fight was announced 20 days prior to the fight taking place.
+Chisora controlled the fight from the opening bell, eventually drawing blood from Gerber after three rounds.
+The fight came to end in round five when Chisora threw combinations which went unanswered.
+The referee stepped in waiving the fight off.
+At the time of stoppage, Chisora was ahead 40–36 on all three judges' scorecards.